Leader of the Socialist Party (Netherlands)

-The Leader of the Socialist Party is the most senior politician within the Socialist Party (Socialistische Partij, SP) in the Netherlands.
-The post is currently held by Lilian Marijnissen, who succeeded Emile Roemer on 13 December 2017.
+The leader of the Socialist Party is the most senior politician within the Socialist Party (Socialistische Partij, SP) in the Netherlands.
+The post is currently held by Jimmy Dijk, who succeeded Lilian Marijnissen on 13 December 2023.

 History

-The Leaders outwardly act as the 'figurehead' and the main representative of the party.
+The leaders outwardly act as the 'figurehead' and the main representative of the party.
 Within the party, they must ensure political consensus.
-Except during the tenure of Daan Monjé, the Leader is always the Lijsttrekker (lead candidate) of the party list at election time.
-Outside election time the Leader can serve as the Opposition leader.
-Since the tenure of Jan Marijnissen, the Leader is always the Parliamentary leader of the Socialist Party in the House of Representatives.
+Except during the tenure of Daan Monjé, the leader is always the lead candidate of the party list at election time.
+Outside election time the Leader can serve as the opposition leader.
+Since the tenure of Jan Marijnissen, the leader has always been the parliamentary leader of the Socialist Party in the House of Representatives.